trevanhetzel/smooth-calendar/README.txt

 1. Upload [`smooth-calendar`](https://github.com/trevanhetzel/smooth-calendar/archive/master.zip) to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Install version 2.0 or later of the [WP REST API](https://wordpress.org/plugins/rest-api/) plugin (Smooth Calendar depends upon the WP REST API)
-4. Place the calendar in a page using the shortcode `[smooth-calendar`] (optionally place it in a theme file with `<?php echo do_shortcode('[smooth-calendar]'); ?>`)
+3. Place the calendar in a page using the shortcode `[smooth-calendar`] (optionally place it in a theme file with `<?php echo do_shortcode('[smooth-calendar]'); ?>`)
-5. Update the settings by viewing the Settings page under the 'Calendar' tab.
+4. Update the settings by viewing the Settings page under the 'Calendar' tab.
 If you'd like each event to have its own page, check the 'Enable single pages' checkbox.

 == FAQ ==